We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 Tax Implications

-Taxes on options trading are already complex to being with – but they can become even more convoluted when selling covered calls.
+Taxes on options trading are already complex to begin with – but they can become even more convoluted when selling covered calls, and that’s why covered calls are bad, too.

 The premiums received are considered short-term capital gains, which are taxed at a higher rate than long-term capital gains.
 Plus, you may have to pay taxes on any capital gains from the sale of the stock if your stock is called away.
 This can complicate your tax situation and potentially increase your tax liability.

 Risk of Assignment

-The buyer exercising their option doesn’t just create opportunity cost problems in the form of limited upside potential – it could interfere with your stock portfolio-building strategy in other ways.
+The buyer exercising their option doesn’t just create opportunity cost problems in the form of limited upside potential – it could interfere with your portfolio-building strategy in other ways.

 Sure, you could simply re-purchase the shares after selling your previous position – but in some cases, it won’t make sense if the stock has risen to the point it’s now overvalued.
 You’ll be stuck waiting on the sidelines for a better opportunity to buy.